Battle of Dhalai

 The task to capture Dhalai was initially given to Mukti Bahini.
-However, Mukti Bahini assault on Pakistani positions in Dhalai was unsuccessful.
-Later the Indian army took the task of capturing Dhalai.
+However, Mukti Bahini assault on Pakistani positions in Dhalai was not totally successful.
+Later the Indian army joined with them.
 Pakistani troops under the command of Major Javed fought valiantly against the Indian troops.
-After suffering fair number of casualties as result of fierce resistance put up by Frontier Force, Indian army under the command of Sagat Singh was able to capture Dhalai.
+After suffering fair number of casualties as result of fierce resistance put up by Frontier Force, Mukti Bahini and Indian army under the command of Sagat Singh was able to capture Dhalai.
 Pakistan troops in the area withdrew and Major Javed of Pakistan army was killed in the battle.
 Brigadier Shiv Yadav, the Brigade commander and Lt.
 Col. Devasan of 7 Rajputana Rifles of Indian army were also badly injured in this battle.
-Hamidur Rahman of East Bengal Regiment was also killed in this battle.
+Hamidur Rahman of East Bengal Regiment was also killed.

 Awards

 Hamidur Rahman of East Bengal Regiment was posthumously awarded the Bir Sreshtho, Bangladesh's highest award for valor, for his actions during the conflict.

-General Sagat Singh was highly impressed by Brigadier Pandey's performance during the battle and he recommended him for Maha Vir Chakra, India's second highest military award.
+General Sagat Singh was highly impressed by Brigadier Pandey's performance during the battle and he recommended him for Maha Vir Chakra, India's second-highest military award.